Zero entropy automorphisms of compact K\"ahler manifolds and dynamical filtrations: Essential derived lengths and nilpotency classes

+Lemma \ref{l:unipotent} below should be well known, but we give a proof due to the lack of reference.

 \begin{lemma} Let $V$ be a real vector space of finite dimension.
 Let $\Gamma$ be a subgroup of $\GL(V)$.
-Assume there is an integer $N\geq 1$ such that $g^N$ is unipotent for every $g\in\Gamma$, i.e., the eigenvalues of $g^N$ are $1$.
-Then there is a finite-index subgroup $\Gamma'$ of $\Gamma$ which is a unipotent subgroup of $\GL(V)$. \end{lemma} \proof Let $\overline\Gamma$ denote the algebraic Zariski closure of $\Gamma$ in $\GL(V_\C)$.
+Assume that there is an integer $N\geq 1$ such that $g^N$ is unipotent for every $g\in\Gamma$.
+Then there is a finite-index subgroup $\Gamma'$ of $\Gamma$ which is a unipotent subgroup of $\GL(V)$. \end{lemma}

+\begin{proof} Let $\overline\Gamma$ denote the algebraic Zariski closure of $\Gamma$ in $\GL(V_\C)$, where $V_\C:=V\otimes_\R\C$.
 This is a complex linear algebraic group.
 By hypothesis, for $g\in \Gamma$, all eigenvalues of $g$ are $N$-th roots of unity.
 It follows that the coefficients of the characteristic polynomial of $g$ belong to a finite set.
-These coefficients can be seen as polynomials in variable $g\in \GL(V_\C)$.
+These coefficients can be seen as polynomial functions in the matrix coefficients of $g\in \GL(V_\C)$.
 We deduce that the same property holds for all $g\in\overline\Gamma$.
 Let $H$ be the component of the identity of $\overline\Gamma$.
-By continuity, all eigenvalues of $g$ are equal to 1 for $g\in\ H$ as this is the case for the identity element.
+By continuity, the characteristic polynomial of $g\in H$ is constantly equal to $(t-1)^{\dim V}$, as this is the case for the identity element.
+Thus $1$ is the only eigenvalue for all $g \in H$.